 Admissions and Application Process

-The UVM online Master of Public Health degree is designed for people of all backgrounds and prepares students to take on leadership roles in a variety of public health disciplines.
+The UVM online Master of Public Health degree prepares students to take on leadership roles in a variety of public health disciplines.
 We accept students with professional health and non-health backgrounds including:

 - Medical and public health professionals